Generated high-country creek and Twin Lakes valley scene representing Lake Creek planning, not an exact location photo

 Arkansas River is the most useful nearby backup when Lake Creek is high, windy, or too tight.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Check the current Colorado fishing brochure and posted site rules before fishing.
 Lake Creek sits near several public and private use zones, so confirm the exact water you plan to fish.

-Twin Peaks Campground corridor
+Twin Peaks Campground area

 A Forest Service access anchor above the whitewater of Lake Creek.